GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Burster
 - affected by DTA/DTH

+##### Demolisher
+- effective at neutralizing mobs whose weak points are hard to hit (such as Grenadier warhounds)

 ##### Hive
 - deploying it is a good way to proc Feedback Loop from the Hardwired gear set
 - drone speed based on skill tier
 - must not be obstructed by a wall too much to be able to interact with skills or players
-- acts as a sphere so you can heal/revive a player who is on a different floor for instance
+- acts as a sphere so it can interact with a skill/player on a different floor
 - its number of charges can't decrease from losing skill tiers after deploying it

 ##### Artificer
 - doesn't need to be deployed to affect your other skill
 - heals nearby deployed shields while holstered (TODO: verify this information)

+##### Reviver
+- holding it after getting overcharged allows you to move while retaining the additional charges

 ##### Stinger
 - defensive tool meant for area denial and flushing mobs out of cover